-Development of a personal or business website has become easier than ever before due to the availability of easy to use web development tools and website builders.
-But most of the webmasters and small business owners don’t think that their website could be a target for cyber criminals or hackers.
+Development of a personal or business website has become easier than ever before due to the availability of easy-to-use web development tools and website builders.
+But most webmasters and small business owners don’t think that their websites could be a target for cybercriminals or hackers.
 Website security is something most important that individuals and companies shouldn’t ignore not only to keep business data and info safe but to maintain a strong and reliable online presence as well.

-In this digital era, electronic thieves are invisible and fast nowadays and always in search of your website to steal customer details especial credit card information.
+In this digital era, electronic thieves are invisible and fast nowadays and are always in search of your website to steal customer details, especially credit card information.

 The goal of this article is to provide you with some actionable data security tips when building a website that can help you keep your website safe from malicious people.

-When it comes to ensuring the safety of your website, it is extremely important to update everything related to your website such as latest versions of the CMS, plugins, add-ons and website theme etc. make sure to update your site as soon as a new updated is available and ready to install.
+When it comes to ensuring the safety of your website, it is extremely important to update everything related to your websites such as the latest versions of the CMS, plugins, add-ons and website theme, etc. make sure to update your site as soon as a new updated is available and ready to install.
 If you are not updating regularly, delaying an update exposes you to attack in the temporary period.
-It is also said by security experts that cybercriminals can scan thousands of websites in few moments for vulnerabilities to attack and an outdated website software can cause data breach on your website that can cost you more than your imaginations.
+It is also said by security experts that cybercriminals can scan thousands of websites in a few moments for vulnerabilities to attack and outdated website software can cause a data breach on your website that can cost you more than your imagination.

 Switch to HTTPS